KogaraDigital/BorkScanner/README.md

-BorkScanner is a CLI tool for scanning media libraries.
+BorkScanner is a multithreaded CLI tool using FFMPEG for scanning media libraries.

 Usage